metropolisjenensis/Probabilistic-Machine-Learning_lecture-PROJECTS/README.md

 ## Workflow for Students
 1. Fork this repository to your personal GitHub account.
 2. Clone your fork and work locally.
-3. Create a folder under `projects/` with your assigned PROJECT-ID.
+3. Create a folder under `projects/` with your assigned PROJECT-ID, if it does not exist already.
 4. Commit your work regularly.
 5. When ready, create a Pull Request (PR) to this central repository.
 6. I (Alvaro) will review and merge.